nemanjakojic/microservice-architecture-demo/README.md

 * The demo functionalities in the solution can be invoked from within the `Demo.Microservice.Test` project:
   * Run `dotnet test` inside the root folder that contains the solution file `Demo.Microservice.sln`;
   * Alternatively, the tests can be run from within the Visual Studio IDE (tested with the version 2019).
-* **Please note**: This demo code does not support automatic deployment on AWS at the moment.
-More instructions and condfiguration details will be provided in the future.
+* **Please note**: This demo code does not support automatic deployment on AWS now.
+More instructions and configuration details will be provided in the future.